Jarenas-py/Logos_Database/University_Files/3rd_Year_1st_Sem/MATH13/class_notes/module1_4_notes.md

 C. Purposive Sampling
 - relies on the judgement of reaearcher on who to ask to participate based on purpose.

 D. Snowball Sampling- For hard to reach group.
-Subjects are asked to find more subjecsta
+Subjects are asked to find more subjects.

 3. DATA COLLECTION METHODS
 - Techniques for gathering data for research purposes.